jmcalalang/f5-automation-toolchain-lab/docs/module1/lab1.rst

 Exercise Part 1:
 ~~~~~~~~~~~~~~~~

-This lab is a **team** exercise; we are building our new product, the best balloon face ever.
-We are a new team working together to create something from nothing using materials as best we can with the knowledge we have gained through our private and professional experiences.
+This lab is a **team** exercise; we are building a new product, the best balloon face ever.
+We are a newly formed team working together to create something from nothing.
+Our private and professional experiences can help guide us, everyone has a role to play.

-Our balloon will be the best balloon face ever created.

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each team is allowed **5 Minutes** to produce as many balloons that meet acceptance criteria as possible.
+Any ballon that is not 95% of the acceptance criteria will be tosses out.

 The balloon has a face made up of two round eyes, a triangular nose, and a semicircle mouth.